Where is Texas Australian Labradoodles located?

 Will I receive any puppy updates from you?

 Yes.
 Texas Australian Labradoodles updates the Puppy Progress page on our website with weekly puppy pictures.
 Please visit us on Instagram and Facebook for additional photo/video updates of growing puppies and their milestones.

 Can I choose my own puppy?

 Texas Australian Labradoodles assists families with matching the perfect puppy to the unique lifestyle of your family between 7-8 weeks of age.
 Puppy matching is based on the puppy temperament and personality testing that cannot be conducted accurately until the puppies are 7 weeks old.
 When you reserve one of our puppies, we will email you a Lifestyle Questionnaire to assist with our puppy matching process.
-You can indicate the preferred gender, color and size of the puppy however, as each litter is unique, we are unable to guarantee that your preferences will be met in a particular litter.
+You can indicate the preffered gender, color and size of the puppy however, as each litter is unique, we are unable to guarantee that your preferences will be met in a particular litter.
 Please visit our testimonials to see that the puppy matching really works!

 Do your breeding dogs live with you?